JoyeBright/DeepSentiPers/README.md

 ##### Note: Then we will find the corresponded tags through the sentences with the following priorities:
     1. Longest matches have higher priority
     2. Search from left to right
+##### Note: Apply the finiding process in each one the sentence.
+Afterward if the sentence string does not match with the dictionary words then try to make the sentence into the smaller chunks up to matching with the dictionary tagged words.
+It was the reason of finding words with the highest matches.

 ### 4. Design SA Score Mechanism